 If you have been neglecting your plant for a long, you will surely see brown leaves on it.

 It mostly happens due to the lack of resources issue, as the water plays an important role in moving nutrients from one part to another.

 So, this could very well be the reason for such leaves on your plant.

 Apart from that, the underwatering situation can also lead to weaker plants.

-And as you know, the weak plant can become an easy target of pests and other such issues.
+And as you know, the weak plant can become an easy target for pests and other issues.

 2. You Water Your Plant Frequently

 Similar to underwatering, overwatering is another major concern for indoor plants like the Schefflera plant.

 Since this plant doesn’t require a lot of water in indoor conditions, overwatering can make things difficult for the plant.

 When the water sits in the pot too long, it invites issues like root rot and fungus growth.